wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating-custom-policies.rst

 Existence checking rules
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Existence checks are created by setting rules without a content operator, the general form is as follows:
+Existence checks are created by setting rules without a content operator.The general form is as follows:

 .. code-block:: yaml

     RULE_TYPE:target

 Examples of existence checks:

 - ``f:/etc/sshd_config`` checks the existence of ``/etc/sshd_config`` file.
 - ``d:/etc`` checks the existence of the ``/etc`` directory.
 - ``not p:sshd`` tests the presence of processes called ``sshd`` and fails if one is found.